-Pumpkin chili with black beans and garbanzo beans – healthy, vegetarian, gluten free chili recipe, and a great alternative to a regular chili!
-Cozy stew – perfect for those cold days in the Fall or in the Winter.
+Pumpkin Chili with Black Beans and Chickpeas is a great alternative to a regular chili!
+This healthy and gluten-free stew is a perfect family weeknight dinner for those cold days in the Fall.

 - This is definitely a SAVORY pumpkin chili, without any sweetness or spices that are usually associated with pumpkin.

-- I wanted this to be a chili, first and foremost, so the only spices here are chili and cumin, just like in a regular chili.
+- This is chili, first and foremost, so the only spices here are chili powder and cumin, just like in a regular chili.

 - There is no cinnamon, no nutmeg, no pumpkin pie spices in this recipe.